jordam/Portify.JS/README.md

 3. Click <code>Portify.JS</code> in on your bookmarks bar

-You might need to press CTRL-SHIFT-B to pop open your bookmarks bar if its hidden.
+##
+### Notes

+Portify.JS runs in the Chrome browser.
+Others might work, but I'm recommending chrome currently

-The script will start by pulling in the data from spotify, it will then create all of your playlists and begin populating them with tracks.
+The script will start by pulling in the data from Spotify, it will then create all of your playlists and begin populating them with tracks.

 This will occur real-time, do not interrupt the process.
 This process can take a LONG time!
 It depends on the number of songs, but do not run this if you will need to disconnect your computer from the internet anytime remotely soon.